paperbonsai/py_bulk_image_optimizer/README.md

 This is a Python script that compresses and converts PNG and JPEG images to the WebP format using the Pillow library.
 The script takes two input arguments: input_folder and output_folder, which represent the directory containing the original images and the directory where the compressed images will be saved, respectively.

 ## The script uses the following steps to compress and convert each image
-1. Check if the image is a PNG or JPEG file.
-If it is not, the script skips the image and moves on to the next one.
-2. Open the image using the Pillow library and convert it to the RGBA mode if it has transparency or is in the LA mode.
-This is done to ensure that the image has an alpha channel, which is required for the WebP format.
-3. Create a new RGBA image with a white background and paste the original image onto it.
-This is done to fill any transparent pixels in the original image with white.
-4. Save the new image in the WebP format with the specified quality, compression method, and lossless settings.
-5. Calculate the original size and compressed size of the image and calculate the percentage of space saved by the compression.
-6. Print the success or failure message for the optimization of each image.
+1. The script imports necessary modules and packages including os, PIL, and tqdm.
+2. The compress_and_convert_image function is defined, which takes a file path, an output path, and a quality level as parameters.
+The function opens the image file, checks if it has transparency, creates a new transparent background, pastes the original image onto the new background, and saves the image as a WebP file with the specified quality level.
+The function returns a boolean value indicating whether the image was successfully compressed and converted, and the percentage of disk space saved.
+3. The main function is defined, which takes an input folder and an output folder as parameters.
+The function checks if the output folder exists, and creates it if it doesn't.
+The function then iterates through each file in the input folder, checks if its file extension is .png, .jpg, or .jpeg, and skips the file if it isn't.
+For each image file, the function calls the compress_and_convert_image function with the input file path and the output file path.
+If the image is successfully compressed and converted, the output file is saved in the output folder with the same filename and a .webp extension.
+The function also prints a message indicating the success or failure of each image compression.
+4. If the script is run directly (i.e., not imported as a module), the main function is called with two arguments specifying the input and output folders.
+The script uses the tqdm package to display a progress bar as the images are processed.

 The script uses the tqdm library to display a progress bar while optimizing the images.
 It also creates the output_folder if it does not already exist.
 The script saves the optimized images with the same name as the original images but with the .webp extension in the output_folder.